FLORIDA MERMAID RUM

 The mature stalks will be tall and thick, similar to bamboo.

-We use a machete to cut the sugar cane as close to the ground as possible.
-We cut around November or December.
-The field is replanted every 3 years.
+We use a machete to cut the sugar cane as close to the ground as possible, usually around November or December.
+The field is replanted every three years.

 7 - Sugarcane Being Squeezed